 The other men’s 80s blue jean feature was the waistband treatment.
 To appear baggier and looser, men’s jeans were often pleated at the waistband, just like “old men’s trousers” used to be in the 1940s.
 Waistbands could also be gathered on elastic for pull on jeans.
 Waistband styling was also borrowed from western wear, placing a yoke front on baggy jeans.
 Cargo pockets were added to many pants and jeans in the mid to late ’80s.

-‘80s men’s slacks and dress pants came in black, khaki, tan, navy, and gray, as well as in “fashion colors” to match suit jackets and coordinate with patterned sport coats (pastels, white, neutral tones, etc).
+‘80s men’s slacks and dress pants came in black, khaki, tan, navy, and gray, white as well as in “fashion colors” to match suit jackets and coordinate with patterned sport coats (pastels, cream, neutral tones, etc).
 Most pants in the ‘80s did not have pressed cuffs but rolling cuffs was very trendy.

 In the summer, men had plenty of options for shorts.
 The ‘70s trend for shorter shorts for men continued into the ‘80s and was especially popular with younger men.
-These shorts typically hit at mid-thigh and came in a rainbow of colors and materials (knit, cotton, denim).
-These shorts were flat fronted and typically paired with coordinating button-down, pullover or knit shirts.
+These men’s 80s shorts typically hit at mid-thigh and came in a rainbow of colors and materials (knit, cotton, denim).
+Men’s 1890s shorts were flat fronted and typically paired with coordinating button-down, pullover or knit shirts.
 For the mature man, traditional knee-length shorts were available, also in a rainbow of colors to match any top.

 1980s Men’s Suits/Business attire